AleferReinert/characters-countdown/README.md

     $('.selector').charactersCountdown();

-Use a data-character-countdown to set where show the characters counter.
+Use a data-target to set where show the characters counter.

 The maxlength is required.